fapomar/heathrow-pollution-study/README.md

 # Heathrow Pollution Study

-⚠️🚧This is an initial **rough draft**. ⚠️🚧

-The study protocol lacks rigour but serves as guidance for the initial exploration of what is possible using readily available open data.
+⚠️🚧 The study protocol lacks rigour but serves as guidance for the initial exploration of what is possible using readily available open data.

 ### Study objective
 Quantify the correlation between aircraft landing activity and pollution at existing ground-level Air Quality Monitors (AQMs).